 Tests and diagnosisBy Mayo Clinic staff

 When cervical cancer is detected in its earliest stages, treatment is more likely to be successful.
-Regular screening for cervical cancer and precancerous changes in the cervix is recommended for all women.
-Most guidelines suggest beginning screening at age 21.
+Most guidelines suggest beginning screening for cervical cancer and precancerous changes at age 21.
 Screening for cervical cancer includes:

-HPV DNA test.
-Your doctor may also use a lab test called the HPV DNA test to determine whether you are infected with any of the types of HPV that are most likely to lead to cervical cancer.
+- HPV DNA test.
+If you are age 30 or older, your doctor may also use a lab test called the HPV DNA test to determine whether you are infected with any of the types of HPV that are most likely to lead to cervical cancer.
 Like the Pap test, the HPV DNA test involves collecting cells from the cervix for lab testing.

 If you experience signs and symptoms of cervical cancer or if a Pap test has revealed cancerous cells, you may undergo further tests to diagnose your cancer.
 To make a diagnosis, your doctor may:

 - Examine your cervix.
-During an exam called colposcopy, your doctor uses a special microscope (colposcope) to examine your cervix for abnormal cells.
+During an exam called colposcopy, your doctor uses a special magnifying instrument (colposcope) to examine your cervix for abnormal cells.
 If your doctor identifies unusual areas, he or she may take a small sample of cells for analysis (biopsy).

-If your doctor determines that you have cervical cancer, you'll undergo further tests to determine whether your cancer has spread and to what extent — a process called staging.
+If your doctor determines that you have cervical cancer, you'll undergo further tests to determine the extent (stage) of your cancer.
 Your cancer's stage is a key factor in deciding on your treatment.
 Staging exams include:

 - Imaging tests.
-Tests such as X-rays, computerized tomography (CT) scans and magnetic resonance imaging (MRI) help your doctor determine whether your cancer has spread beyond your cervix.
+Tests such as X-rays, computerized tomography (CT) scans, magnetic resonance imaging (MRI) and positron emission tomography (PET) help your doctor determine whether your cancer has spread beyond your cervix.

 - Visual examination of your bladder and rectum.
 Your doctor may use special scopes to see inside your bladder (cystoscopy) and rectum (proctoscopy).